adaltas/node-nikita/src/file/ini.coffee.md

   the default stringify option, default to unix style if executed remotely (SSH) or to the platform if executed locally ("\r\n for windows", "\n" otherwise)
+* `source` (string)
+  Path to a ini file providing default options; lower precedence than the content object; may be used conjointly with the local option; optional, use should_exists to enforce its presence.
 * `target`
   File path where to write content to or a callback.